100 Lighthouse Rd, Scituate, MA 02066, USA

 Also known as Old Scituate Light, this c.
 1810 structure was the 11th lighthouse built in the United States.
-Small plaques posts at various points on site offer tidbits of the property’s history.
+Small plaques posted at various points on site offer tidbits of the property’s history.
 Outdoor visitors are welcome year-round.
 Occasional tours are available from the Scituate Historical Society.

 Note: The keeper’s house is a private residence.

-According to the Scituate Historical Society, the original Scituate Lighthouse — a 25-foot tower composed of spilt granite blocks — was constructed at Cedar Point in 1810.
+According to the Scituate Historical Society, the original Scituate Lighthouse — a 25-foot tower composed of split granite blocks — was constructed at Cedar Point in 1810.
 It was activated in 1811, with a fixed white light

 By the early 1800s, Scituate’s fishing industry was robust.
 While small, its harbor was sheltered and inviting, with Cedar Point to the north and First Cliff to the south.
 However, entering the harbor could be difficult, due to mud flats and shallow water.
 Citizens successfully petitioned the government for a lighthouse.
 The United States Congress provided $4000 in funding, and a crew of workers from Hingham were hired to construct it.